Braathen gets stunning win in World Cup slalom at Wengen

 It was the second straight Sunday that a Swiss slalom was won by an outsider, after Johannes Strolz wore No. 38 to victory at nearby Adelboden.

-“Words cannot describe how grateful I am,” said the 21-year-old Braathen, whose ranking dipped after a season-ending knee injury one year ago in the Adelboden giant slalom.
+“Words cannot describe how grateful I am,” said the 21-year-old Braathen, whose ranking dipped after a season-ending knee injury one year ago crashing over the finish line in the Adelboden giant slalom.

-Before his serious injury, Braathen showed his talent by winning the season-opening giant slalom at Soelden, Austria in October 2020.
+Braathen showed his talent before that serious injury by winning the season-opening giant slalom at Soelden, Austria in October 2020.

 “After my mistake in the first run I was eager to redeem myself in the second,” said Braathen, whose father is Norwegian and mother Brazilian.